-Christ for the Jews: Chapter 7 - The Atonement and the Sacrifice of Jesus
+Christ for Jews: Chapter 7 - The Atonement and the Sacrifice of Jesus

 The concept of atonement holds a profound place in Jewish tradition, deeply rooted in the teachings of the Torah and the practices observed during Yom Kippur, the Day of Atonement.
 This chapter explores how Jesus’ death is the ultimate sacrifice for sin, drawing connections to the rich themes of atonement that are integral to both faiths.
 In doing so, we hope to present Jesus as the Lamb of God, whose sacrifice invites a transformative understanding of forgiveness and reconciliation with God.